-In order to harvest, produce, process or extract compounds of interest at a scale that is commercially viable, refining, automated handling and other supporting logistics must necessarily be developed further alongside the actual product innovation.
-As the diversity of viable businesses is still low, these demands in the BANOS area translate into a need to seek opportunities for innovation and solutions related to future commercial production of products derived from macroalgae, bivalves and fish species.
+further alongside the actual product innovation.
+As the diversity of viable businesses is still low, these demands in the BANOS region translate into a need to seek opportunities for innovation and solutions related to future commercial production of products derived from macroalgae, bivalves and fish species.
 The systemic sustainability of these emerging value chains is not a given.
 Aspects of environment, nature and climate should be considered, and therefore be guided by, e.g. different life cycle assessments, to avoid the risk of burden shifting or benchmark against present alternatives.

-- Identification/discovery of new types of materials and natural fabrics based on marine resources of the BANOS region, which can be produced, used, recycled and upcycled in ways which are more sustainable than their present alternatives. - Research and innovation demonstrating how to develop or apply state-of-the-art technology (sensors, biotech, etc.) to systematically search for marine compounds with pharma, nutrition or industrial potential, including assessment of lifecycle impact.

-- Knowledge on new chemical scaffolds in molecules from marine organisms and their potential to advance future discoveries of drugs and enzymes. - New marine microbial cultures including pure, probiotic, living biocontrol etc. relevant to the biobased and pharmaceutical industries. - Technological solutions which advance the logistic ability to produce and process marine organisms safely, sustainably and in commercially relevant quantities in the BANOS region. - New extraction technologies and opportunities for marine biomasses harvested or produced in the BANOS region, enabling extraction of high value compounds such as fatty acids, antioxidants and other bioactive compounds, where current technologies do not work. - Technology which can refine or automatically handle larger quantities of marine biomasses from the BANOS region to produce either new or more sustainable food, feed, fabrics and other bio-based products.
+- Identification/discovery of new types of materials and natural fabrics based on marine resources of the BANOS region, which can be produced, used, recycled and upcycled in ways which are more sustainable than their present alternatives. - Research and innovation demonstrating how to develop or apply state-of-the-art technology (sensors, biotech, etc.) to systematically search for marine compounds with pharma, nutrition or industrial potential, including assessment of lifecycle impact. - Knowledge on new chemical scaffolds in molecules from marine organisms and their potential to advance future discoveries of drugs and enzymes. - New marine microbial cultures including pure, probiotic, living biocontrol etc. relevant to the biobased and pharmaceutical industries. - Technological solutions which advance the logistic ability to produce and process marine organisms safely, sustainably and in commercially relevant quantities in the BANOS region. - New extraction technologies and opportunities for marine biomasses harvested or produced in the BANOS region, enabling extraction of high value compounds such as fatty acids, antioxidants and other bioactive compounds, where current technologies do not work. - Technology which can refine or automatically handle larger quantities of marine biomasses from the BANOS region to produce either new or more sustainable food, feed, fabrics and other bio-based products.